 About Me and This Page

 Hello world!
 Hello beyond as well, I suppose.
 That would be flattering.
 My name is Destiny Rose Murphy.
-I'm 19 years old, female, and currently living in New Haven, Connecticut, where I've just finished the fall semester of my 2L year at Yale Law.
-Earlier this year I finished my 1L year at Georgetown Law (sorta—I did the second half of the school year away from the city, because, ya know, plague), and for my undergraduate degree I majored in English, Political Science, and Philosophy, and minored in Public Policy and International Affairs at Southern Methodist University in Dallas, Texas.
+I'm 19 years old, female, and currently living in Harlem, New York, my temporary home base for a remote summer of work for Quinn Emanuel in NYC.
+This May I completed my 2L year at Yale Law, though with almost entirely remote classes and a city mostly shuttered by the pandemic it barely felt like a year at all.
+Last year I did 1L at Georgetown Law (sorta—I did most of the second semester away from the city, because, ya know, plague), and for my undergraduate degree I majored in English, Political Science, and Philosophy, and minored in Public Policy and International Affairs at Southern Methodist University in Dallas, Texas.

-Last academic year I really enjoyed Georgetown's Curriculum B program, which combines the traditional first year classes with a philosophical look at the basic biases and underpinnings of the law.
+During 1L I really enjoyed Georgetown's Curriculum B program, which combines the traditional first year classes with a philosophical look at the basic biases and underpinnings of the law.
 Last summer I worked (remotely) for Georgetown's Annual Review of Federal Criminal Procedure, as well as for the Council for Court Excellence, a DC non-profit that does justice system reform work.
-I sure do miss the open city and the ability to sit in crowded cafes and artsy house parties, but I'm safe and healthy, so it's hard to complain.
+This summer I'm hoping to focus on white collar criminal defense, an area of criminal law that I think is criminally (hah) undertheorized.
+I'm also hoping to focus on sitting in cafes, eating at restaurants, hugging acquaintances, and kissing old friends on the cheeks just because.

 This blog began because I got my tonsils taken out.
 During recovery I realized there wasn't a lot of good advice to be found online for people who wanted to recover quickly and strongly.
 So, I decided to write an article intended to help others out.
 Then, (partially because sometimes when I can't sleep I write about things, and partially because I wanted to learn more about coding), I decided to expand the blog to everything else I think about.
 I hope you enjoy reading the stuff that I like to write, and, please, reach out if you have any questions or comments.